 Best Site to Find Free Shipping Deals

-When shopping online, finding a great deal gets even sweeter when you can score free shipping, too.
+When shopping online, finding a great deal gets even sweeter when you can score free shipping, too, a perk Amazon Prime forged into a mainstay of internet shopping.
 But trying to track down promo codes that actually work, as well as retailers that offer the perk, can be frustrating if you don’t know where to look.
 Skip hopping from site to site and check out FreeShipping org.
 It’s a web site that aggregates all of the retailers -- big and small -- that offer free shipping and other discounts to customers.
 The site includes the terms and conditions of the free shipping deal and the promo code, where applicable.
-For example, a recent promotion we found on the site for Eddie Bauer included 20% off plus free shipping on any outerwear purchases when using the discount code FALL.
+For example, a recent promotion we found on the site for Lands’ End included 40% off full-price styles plus free shipping when using the discount code BRIGHT.

 Best Sites and Browser Extensions for Price Comparisons